AldenLamar/AldenLamar.github.io/README.md

-Don't mind this, I don't kn ow what I am doing.
+Don't mind this, I don't know what I am doing.